wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 layout: examples
 ---

-# UI - What you can with it
+# UI - What you can do with it

 The aim of this tutorial is to create a more complex visualization, combining several components of the `waves.js` library, as well as how they can be integrated with d3.
 At the end of the tutorial, you should be able to build the following example:

 <style>